alphagov/gds-tech-learning-pathway/README.md

 # GDS Technology Community - Learning Pathways

-This repo exists to bring together the GDS Technology community's collective knowledge and resources to support the learning and development of technologists.
+This repository exists to bring together the GDS Technology community's collective knowledge and resources to support the learning and development of technologists.

 ## Goals